 - Cool Whip- Just look for recipes on Pinterest and you will see a ton of “healthy desserts” that feature Cool Whip.
 The benefits being lower calories and fat, but is that all that matters in food?
 I say, no. I’m just going to share the ingredients with you as I think that will help show just how bad the stuff is, water, hydrogenated vegetable oil (coconut and palm kernel oils), high fructose corn syrup, corn syrup, skim milk, light cream, sodium caseinate, natural and artificial flavors, xanthan and guar gums, polysorbate 60, sorbitan monostearate, and beta carotene.
 Yum!
 In contrast, homemade whipped cream contains- cream, though you can also add a bit of sugar and real vanilla.

 - Herbalife- The name has herb right in it, surely it’s natural.
 And it’s got all kinds of herbs in the ingredients!
-But is this just another case of take something loaded with crap and throw in a few healthy ingredients so you can say it’s good?
+But is this just another case of taking something loaded with crap and throw in a few healthy ingredients so you can say it’s good?
 In my opinion, yes it is.
 Soy protein is the ingredient that concerns me the most in these shake diet drinks, and to be fair Herbalife is not the only one to use this, Shaklee and many others use soy proteins.
 The soy used is highly processed and has been linked to a lot of health problems.
 Other ingredients in these drinks also concern me and are not something that goes along with a healthy, real food diet.
-I wrote more about my dislike of shake diets in a blog post, Meal Replacers vs Real Food.*

 What are some foods you see people say are healthy but when you looked into the ingredients found some dirty secrets?
 I’d love to hear your lists, share in the comments below.